Minghua Zhang Associate Director, China Program

 UC Davis has provided technical assistance, education, training and materials to support China.
 China is quickly emerging as a prime research collaborator with advanced laboratories and vast numbers of well trained researchers.
 The focus has been primarily on horticulture and extension with emphasis on university student and faculty exchanges and curricula development.

 IPO is presently collaborating with Cornell university to implement e-China Apple.
-The project aims to provide credible relevant information for the safe production of apples in China.
-The majority of apples in china are produced by small-scale farmers (may of whom are women) who are struggling with rising costs and reduced returns.
+Funded by the Walmart foundation, the project aims to provide credible relevant information for the safe and sustainable production of apples in China.
+The majority of apples in china are produced by small-scale farmers (may of whom are women) and they are struggling with rising costs and reduced returns.
 See e-China Apple.
 Contacts: Dr Minghua Zhang, Jim Hill and Mark Bell

 UC Davis collaborates with a range of Chinese universities and institutes.
 Examples of former and/or on-going collaboration include: